Exploring Cape Town

 Visit Cape Town’s favourite monochromatic friends (sorry zebras and quaggas) at Boulders Beach where you’re bound to fall in love with the waddling African Penguin colony.
 Formerly known as jackass penguins because of their braying, African Penguins are the only penguins found on the continent and they are currently on the endangered species list.
 The Boulders Beach area is picturesque and Simon’s Town nearby is a great place to grab a bite to eat and stroll through the historic streets of this neighbourhood that’s also home to our naval base.

 On your first visit to Cape Town, you definitely want to tick the big bucket-list items off the list, but we’re thinking you’d also love to see the real Cape Town, the Cape Town locals love and enjoy every day.
-Having a Whopper Burger, Gatsby (oversized local sandwich stuffed with fries, juicy meat or polony, and sauce) or Salomi (a large roti filled with curry) at Athlone‘s famous Wembley Road House will definitely give you some insight into the spirit of Cape Town.
+Having a Whopper Burger, Gatsby (oversized local sandwich stuffed with fries, juicy meat or polony, and sauce) or Salomi (a large roti filled with curry) at Athlone‘s famous Wembley Roadhouse Take Away will definitely give you some insight into the spirit of Cape Town.
 If you go for lunch the pastry shop right next door also has some great local treats on offer.

-Zeitz Mocca and the Silo District
+Zeitz MOCAA & The Silo District

 The brilliantly colourful houses of the Bo-Kaap are walk distance from the Cape Town CBD and definitely a must for a first-timer.
 If you love food (who doesn’t?) try a Bo-Kaap Cooking Tour and learn how to make roti, Cape Malay curry, and samosas.
-You’ll also find fresh and tasty sweet koestisters (similar to a doughnut, but infused with spiced and covered in syrup and desiccated coconut) at Rose Corner Cafe.
+You’ll also find fresh and tasty sweet koesisters (similar to a doughnut, but infused with spices and covered in syrup and desiccated coconut) at Rose Corner Cafe.
 Browse local designer wear at Bo-Op and pop by Bo-Kaap Bazaar for great gifts and keepsakes.

 Nature lovers will find heaven on earth at Kirstenbosch, the overwhelmingly green garden on the slopes of the back of Table Mountain.
 Walk the Boomslang Canopy walkway for a brilliant view of the surrounds and stroll through the gardens to get to know the local flora.
-In summer the Kirstenbosch Concerts and Galileo Outdoor Cinema shows are a great way to spend an evening outdoors.

 The view of Table Mountain from Blouberg beach is the most postcard-perfect view in the Mother City.
 A favourite for families, kitesurfers, and surfers, this beach is wonderful for a walk along the coast and fish and chips or ice cream with a view.

-Party in the CBD
+Party In The CBD

 The Sea Point Promenade